eddi3as/LOG680_hvac-eq5/README.md

 # To build the project
-1. If it's the first tiime, build the project using the commands in the directory npm install npm run build npm run start
+1. If it's the first tiime, build the project using the commands in the directory<br>
+   npm install<br>
+   npm run build<br>
+   npm run start